markvdwiel/GRridgeCodata/Cancer-consensus-genes/README.txt

+Cancer consensus genes is a potential useful co-data for GRridge modeling when RNAseq data set is used as a primary data set.

 DESCRIPTION:
 The cancer Gene Census is an ongoing effort to catalogue those genes for which mutations have been causally implicated in cancer.
 The original census and analysis was published